PowerDNS/pdns/pdns/README-dnsdist.md

 the default one being represented by the empty string:

 ```
-pc = newPacketCache(10000, 86400, 0, 60, 60)
+pc = newPacketCache(10000, 86400, 0, 60, 60, false)
 getPool(""):setCache(pc)
 ```

 The first parameter (10000) is the maximum number of entries stored in the cache, and is the only one required.
-All the other parameter are optional and in seconds.
+The second, third, fourth and fifth parameters are optional and in seconds.
 The second one (86400) is the maximum lifetime of an entry in the cache, the third one (0) is the minimum TTL an entry should have to be considered for insertion in the cache, the fourth one (60) is the TTL used for a Server Failure or a Refused response.
-The last one (60) is the TTL that will be used when a stale cache entry is returned.
+The fifth one (60) is the TTL that will be used when a stale cache entry is returned.
+The last one is a boolean that indicates whether the TTL of reponses should be reduced by the number of seconds the response has been in the cache.
 For performance reasons the cache will pre-allocate buckets based on the maximum number of entries, so be careful to set the first parameter to a reasonable value.
 Something along the lines of a dozen bytes per pre-allocated entry can be expected on 64-bit.